 One difference: The Babyzen YOYO2 frame and "6+ color pack" (the canopy and seat fabric for 6 months and up) can be purchased separately if you're planning to use only the frame with a car seat in baby's first months—or swap colors with the seasons.
 The UPPAbaby MINU is sold with the frame and seat fabrics together.

-Both the Babyzen YOYO2 and UPPAbaby MINU come with a lightweight carry bag while the MINU V2 does not, and padded travel bags are also available separately.)
+The Babyzen YOYO2 comes with a lightweight carry bag while the MINU V2 does not, and padded travel bags are also available separately for either model.

 For both strollers, bassinet options for a newborn are sold separately.
 UPPAbaby calls its bassinet the From Birth Kit (discontinued with the launch of the MINU V2 which now offers adapters for the full-sized UPPAbaby Bassinet), while Babyzen offers two different newborn options.
 The Babyzen bassinet has a hard bottom, allowing it to be used both off and on the stroller, while the Babyzen 0+ Newborn Pack, like the discontinued MINU From Birth Kit, consists of soft fabrics that fold with the stroller but can't be used separately.